nikpaw/final-data-project/README.md

-# Introduction to Data Science: Final data project
+# Alternative Headline: Introduction to Data Science: Final data project

 This repository contains code, data, and documentation for the final data project.